 Students apply the knowledge and experiences gained from the Criminal Justice curriculum through class discussions, presentations, and the completion of a major senior project.
 (Writing Intensive) Prerequisite: Senior standing in Criminal Justice.
+(Fall)

-CJ420 Legal Research Methods
+CI420 Legal Research Methods

 Introduces students to the basic techniques of legal research, writing, and analysis.
 Attention is given to briefing of cases, researching legal issues, and framing legal arguments.
-Prerequisite: Junior or senior standing in Criminal Justice (Fall/Odd years)
+Prerequisite: Junior or senior standing in Criminal Justice (Spring/Even)

-CJ280/480 Special Topics in Criminal Justice
+CJ280/480 Special Topics in Criminal Justice 1-3 credits